Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 ### Boundary Resource

 Every Field at Leaf can have 0 or many boundaries.
-Only one boundary may be the active boundary, the others are inactive boundaries.
+Fields created via Leaf's endpoints must have at least one boundary.
+Only one boundary may be active, the others are inactive boundaries.
 Boundaries cannot be deleted or have its geometry updated.
 Every update generates a new Boundary, and Leaf keeps a history of all seen Boundaries.

 Each boundary has a `status` and `providerStatus`.